ExtonHoward/Raven_Security_project/Raven_Security_Engagement.md

 ![alt text](https://github.com/ExtonHoward/Raven_Security_project/blob/main/Screenshots/T1_john.JPG "John The Ripper")

 With stevens credentials, now used ssh to log in with stevens account.
-Checked and discovered that steven has sudo privileges without password for python.
-Following this, immediately executed a python command line code that would allow spawning of a privileged shell.
+Checked and discovered that steven has sudo privileges for python.
+Following this, immediately executed a python command line script that would allow spawning of a privileged shell.

 ```
 sudo -l